Fish tapeworm infection

 The infection is seen in many areas where humans eat uncooked or undercooked fish from rivers or lakes, including:

 After a person has eaten infected fish, the larva begin to grow in the intestine.
-Larvae are fully grown in 3 - 6 weeks.
-The adult worm, which is segmented, may reach a length of 30 feet.
+Larvae are fully grown in 3 to 6 weeks.
+The adult worm, which is segmented, attaches to the wall of the intestine.
+The tapeworm may reach a length of 30 feet (9 meters).
 Eggs are formed in each segment of the worm and are passed in the stool.
 Sometimes, parts of the worm may also be passed in the stool.

 Most people who are infected have no symptoms.
 If symptoms do occur, they may include: